hjchun96/hw01-noisy-terrain/README.md

 ----------------------

 * Lecture notes to get pseudocode for FBMs
-* http://www.iquilezles.org/www/articles/voronoise/voronoise.htm for reference on Voroni used as a noise function
+* http://www.iquilezles.org/www/articles/voronoilines/voronoilines.htm for reference on Voronoi implementation. http://www.iquilezles.org/www/articles/voronoise/voronoise.htm for reference on Voroni used as a noise function.
+  Hash function and constants are taken from the reference code.